West Virginia Talk

 bad off – Seriously ill.
 “I heard William is bad off.”
 The next phase would be “at the point of death.”

-Bad Off Mountain – Mispronunciation of Batoff Mountain in Raleigh County, W.Va.
+Bad Off Mountain – Batoff Mountain or Badoff Mountain in Raleigh County, W.Va.

 bad to – Made a habit of; prone to.
 “He was bad to drink.”
 “Here lately I’ve been bad to fall down.”